Our Guides

 Sophia was born and raised in the pacific northwest, where she splits her time between the mountains and the sea.
 Her early years were spent exploring the nooks and crannies of the Snoqualmie Valley, before moving to Bellingham to attend Western Washington University where she earned a degree in Environmental Education.
 During these years she spent summers in Oregon as a white water raft guide and her passion for guiding evolved.
 She spent many years working as an environmental educator, a naturalist, a server, a farmworker and a handful of other odd jobs that allowed her to spend as much time as possible outside.
 When she found Moondance, she didn’t expect it to grasp a hold on her life in the ways that it did.
 Blending her passions of kayaking, guiding, marine ecosystems, and education, Moondance quickly became a large part of her life.
 The other half of her life is found in the mountains where she works as a professional big mountain skier.
 She’s spends the winter chasing snow, pushing her skiing and building relationships with the brands she represents.
 When the opportunity came to become the new owner of Moondance, it felt only natural for her to carry the paddle onwards.
 The mix of her experience as a professional skier and a long time guide allows her to see the value of working with community, managing a widespread of risks, and building memorable experiences outdoors.
 As owner, she will continue to ensure that Moondance provides meaningful and premier sea kayak experiences in the Bellingham area and San Juan Islands.

-Ella Hall • Super Guide (she/her)
+Ella Hall • Guide (she/her)

 Ella grew up in Madison, Wisconsin where she was surrounded by many, many lakes (and cows).
 She began taking trips to the Boundary Waters Canoe Area with her family as soon as she could walk, which instilled a passion for nature, especially water, in her.
 Pursuing this passion, Ella began guiding sea kayak trips in the Apostle Islands of Lake Superior where she fell even more in love with paddling and all of the beauty that could be witnessed from a kayak.
 She spent two summers on the Lake before heading West to attend the University of Colorado-Boulder, where she majored in Environmental Studies, minored in Geology, and got a certificate in Arctic Studies.
 Throughout college, Ella worked at the CU Outdoor Program where she honed her guiding skills, leading rock climbing, backpacking, and backcountry ski trips in the Rocky Mountains.
 Feeling a little water-deprived in Colorado, she made the move to Bellingham where she is excited to be able to get back in a sea kayak again.
 Ella is happiest on human-powered adventures, and can be found romping around the PNW on her bike, skis, or kayak!